11ason/home/src/content/posts/DeadPlateAlbumArt/index.md

 :::

 :::warning[Credits]
 This project utilizes a significant amount of art by [@RachelDrawsThis](https://x.com/hankatun0921).
-All imagery and characters featured in this design are the original works of the artist. ==I do not claim ownership of any of their art==.
+All imagery and characters featured in this design are the original works of the artist. `I do not claim ownership of any of their art`.
 Please support the artist and feel free to contact me if there are any concerns or issues.
 :::

 ## What?